Explore New York’s 230+ years of representatives*

 The Apportionment Act of 1842

 In response to states electing their representatives through different and often unrepresentative means, congress took action to create the modern single-member district system used today.
-Multi-member at at-large* muti member districts were outlawed and all districts had to be contiguous.
+Multi-member at at-large* multi-member districts were outlawed and all districts had to be contiguous.

 *(At-large still used for states who don’t meet the population threshold for a 2nd congressional district)